Syrian general breaks from Assad's inner circle

 A Western diplomat who served in Damascus said that Tlas, with his boyish good looks and fluent English and French, a taste for paintings and concerts, stood out among a Syrian officer corps drawn largely from the historically disadvantaged Alawite minority and often poorly educated.

-He and his wife Tala went regularly for weekends to Paris, where his sister Nahed, widow of billionaire Saudi arms dealer Akram Ojjeh, is a prominent socialite.
+He and his wife Tala went regularly for weekends to Paris, where his sister, widow of billionaire Saudi arms dealer Akram Ojjeh, is a prominent socialite.

-"Manaf does not give the impression that he is a thug," the diplomat said.
+"Manaf does not give the impression that he is a thug," the Western diplomat said.

 "But he mattered in the military.
 His defection is big news because it shows that the inner circle is disintegrating."